 Consider a career in a growing and rewarding allied health profession.
 Occupational therapy assistants provide skilled therapeutic interventions in a variety of health care settings including hospitals, rehabilitation centers, schools, outpatient and skilled nursing facilities.
-Leadership, advocacy, community, and an occupation-based approach towards health and well-being are core to the program’s values.
+Leadership, advocacy, community and an occupation-based approach toward health and well-being are core to the program’s values.

 The mission of the Occupational Therapy Assistant Program at Lincoln Land Community College aims to graduate competent entry-level professionals dedicated to the advocacy and provision of quality occupational therapy services.